muhammetsarican/mirbax-job_application_frontend_project/README.md

 # Mirbax Job Application Project

-I created a design that copied from a pdf for job application.
+I created a design for a job application by copying it from a pdf.
 I used Html, Css and Bootstrap.

 ![Screenshot](https://i.imgur.com/dYkJpOP.png)
 ## Tech Stack